BayesWatch/deficient-efficient/README.md

 ```
 Some of the above is likely redundant.

-The following set of commands should work...
+The following set of commands installs the requirements:

 - conda create -n torch3 python=3
 - source activate torch3